 Minor acts of fraud – and careless acts of extravagance – are commonplace with manual expense management processes

 Implementing expense management software: 5 top tips

 - Start small.
-Soldo’s Start plan, for example, carries no monthly card fees, giving you time to fine tune its digital expense management solution to suit your business.
+Soldo offers two plans, Pro and Premium, allowing you to decide which expense management plan is the best solution to suit your business.
 And you can start with just one card, scaling up from there to beta-test with a small team, and then across your whole business.

 - Start by saving time.
 There are time-saving automations across the expense process, from setting policies to capturing receipts to reconciling expenses.

 - Maximise the value.
 Data is useful.
 Deploy it to trim costs, benchmark teams or point to improved processes.